jon-freed/freelawmachine/README.md

 ## Modifying your local CourtListener website and contributing back to its repository

 You should now have a working local instance of the CourtListener website.
 You should also have a copy of the CourtListener repository as a sub-folder.
-To modify it and contribute your changes back to its repository, follow the [GitHub Flow](https://guides.github.com/introduction/flow/).  *(Fork [CourtListener](https://github.com/freelawproject/courtlistener).
-In your repo, create a branch.
-Clone to your local CL folder.
-Select the branch.
-Modify CL.
-Commit and push up your GitHub repo.
-Submit pull request to your master branch.
-Accept while squashing your commits.
-Submit pull request back to main CL repository.
-Changes that do not align with the Free Law Project's direction may not be accepted, but you can always continue developing within your fork.)*
+To modify it and contribute your changes back to its repository, follow the [GitHub Flow](https://guides.github.com/introduction/flow/).

 ## Working with and contributing to the FreeLawMachine repository